cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Foundations of Cybersecurity/Module_3.md

 # Module 3: Protect against with Threat, Risk, Vulnerabilities
 ## Overview
-This module focuses on how organizations protect themselves from various threats by implementing security principles, framweworks, controls and compliance.
+This module focuses on how organizations protect themselves from various threats by implementing security principles, framweworks, controls, and compliance.
+It focuses also in cybersecurity ethic.

 ## Learning Objectives
 After completing this module, I can learn about: